fastmcp-me/scrapling-fetch-mcp/README.md

 ## Intended Use

-This tool is optimized for low volume retrieval of documentation and reference materials from websites that implement bot detection.
+This tool is optimized for low volume retrieval of documentation and reference materials (text/html only) from websites that implement bot detection.
 It has not been designed or tested for general-purpose site scraping or data harvesting.

 ## Features